 A funny poster by the painter Albert Muret featuring priests skiing from the Grand Saint-Bernard hospice with the famous "Grand St.Bernard" dogs.

 Usually this poster is dated 1913 by Swiss museums.
 In the past we found one proof with a 1910 railway time-table posted on it.
 This means that it was printed in 1910 for the opening of the Martigny - Orsières railway.
-A very old wintersport poster finely printed in stone-lithography and in excellent condition.
+A very old wintersport poster finely printed in lithography (on stone) and in excellent condition.

 See the selection Ski posters - Winter sports posters